Plantar Warts – A Runner’s Approach to Diagnosis, Treatment & Prevention

 Cidofovir is one of the least used drugs for treating HPV warts but can be effective in some cases.
 Even though it’s designed to respond to an HPV-infected larynx, a so-called laryngeal papillomatosis or recurrent respiratory papillomatosis.
 This antiviral drug is injected directly into the throat located larynx lessons, which inhibits the DNA of the virus to further replicate (DNA polymerase inhibitor).

-Although these antiviral drugs will usually completely cure the patient, it is strongly advice that you practice precaution for a period even after the treatment has been completed to avoid transmission.
+Although these antiviral drugs will usually completely cure the patient, it is strongly advised that you practice precaution for a period even after the treatment has been completed to avoid transmission.

 - Thuja Oil